A Minimal Methanol Backstop: Frequently Asked Questions

 Comparable studies have similar assumptions.
 The CCS-friendly CATF included at most around 300 MtCO2/a in their scenario for Europe for 2050.
 The EU Commission's Carbon Management Strategy has around 250 MtCO2/a in 2050.

-To explore the dependence on sequestration volume, we varied it in two sensitivities with 400 and 600 MtCO2/a.
+To explore the dependence on sequestration volume, we varied it in two sensitivities with 400 MtCO2/a and infinite sequestration.
 Since using fossil fuels and compensating with CDR from bioenergy with CCS (BECCS) is generally cheaper than CCU, the scenarios are lower cost.

 At 400 MtCO2/a the use of methanol for HVC (MtA/O) and kerosene is reduced; methanolisation reduces to compensate:

-At 600 MtCO2/a the main use is in shipping; methanol is still made from biogas with a little extra from solid biomass:
+With infinite sequestration the main use is in shipping and backup power; methanol is still made from biogas with a little extra from solid biomass:

-Figure 15: Energy balances for sensitivity with 600 MtCO2/a sequestration.
+Figure 16: Energy balances for sensitivity with infinite sequestration.

 In principle it is cheaper to sequester a tonne of biogenic CO2 to compensate for a tonne of fossil fuel use than to use it in a synthetic fuel.
 If the transport and sequestration costs 100 EUR/tCO2, the abatement cost could be around 150 EUR/tCO2, while for the synthetic fuel it could be 300-400 EUR/tCO2.